shefalishr95/RAG-app-using-LlamaIndex/README.md

 ![Overview-2](./src/assets/videos/main-page.gif)

-Beyond its educational value, this project also offers business potential.
-With the growing interest in data science, there's an increasing demand for resources that go beyond the basics.
-This project targets this need by offering a unique resource that isn't commonly available, catering to a large and eager audience in the field.
+Beyond its primary educational purpose, this project also presents business potential.
+While it is designed to be a resource for learning and development in data science, the growing demand for advanced resources highlights its potential market value.
+Although not created for commercial use, it presents a unique resource that could cater to a broad and eager audience in the field.

 ## Tech stack